 How does a psychotherapist help?

-In my opinion, psychotherapist can help by:
+In my opinion, the psychotherapist can help by:

 Does psychotherapy really work?

-How many psychotherapy sessions do I need?
+How many sessions do I need?

-There are many variables that can impact the number of sessions, such as the severity of the problem and the therapeutic goals.
+There are many variables that can affect the number of sessions, such as the severity of the problem and therapeutic goals.

-How much does one psychotherapy session cost?
+How much does a psychotherapy session cost?